chip44/photoshop-wine/README.md

 - This issue could be already fixed after writing this, so try updating the package first.

 ### Tooltips don't disappear from the screen until the program closes!
-- This is a bug with Wine, a workaround is to disable tooltips by going to *Edit > Preferences > Interface* and unchecking *Show Tool Tips*.
+- This is a bug with Wine, a workaround is to disable tooltips by going to *Edit > Preferences > Interface* and unchecking *'Show Tool Tips'*.